Edesa Biotech (NASDAQ:EDSA) Shares Gap Up to $7.70

-Edesa Biotech, Inc. (NASDAQ:EDSA)’s share price gapped up before the market opened on Monday .
+Edesa Biotech, Inc. (NASDAQ:EDSA) shares gapped up prior to trading on Monday .
 The stock had previously closed at $7.70, but opened at $8.51.
-Edesa Biotech shares last traded at $8.34, with a volume of 29,311 shares.
+Edesa Biotech shares last traded at $8.34, with a volume of 29,311 shares trading hands.

-Separately, ValuEngine cut Edesa Biotech from a “buy” rating to a “hold” rating in a research note on Monday, August 3rd.
+Separately, ValuEngine lowered Edesa Biotech from a “buy” rating to a “hold” rating in a research report on Monday, August 3rd.

-Edesa Biotech (NASDAQ:EDSA) last issued its quarterly earnings data on Wednesday, August 12th.
-The company reported ($0.20) EPS for the quarter, beating analysts’ consensus estimates of ($0.23) by $0.03.
+Edesa Biotech (NASDAQ:EDSA) last released its earnings results on Wednesday, August 12th.
+The company reported ($0.20) EPS for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.23) by $0.03.
+The firm had revenue of $0.11 million for the quarter, compared to analysts’ expectations of $0.10 million.
 Edesa Biotech had a negative return on equity of 96.39% and a negative net margin of 717.73%.
-The firm had revenue of $0.11 million for the quarter, compared to analyst estimates of $0.10 million.
-Equities research analysts expect that Edesa Biotech, Inc. will post -0.71 EPS for the current fiscal year.
+On average, sell-side analysts forecast that Edesa Biotech, Inc. will post -0.71 EPS for the current fiscal year.

-An institutional investor recently bought a new position in Edesa Biotech stock.
-FNY Investment Advisers LLC acquired a new stake in Edesa Biotech, Inc. (NASDAQ:EDSA) during the third quarter, according to its most recent disclosure with the SEC.
-The institutional investor acquired 120,407 shares of the company’s stock, valued at approximately $971,000.
-FNY Investment Advisers LLC owned approximately 1.28% of Edesa Biotech at the end of the most recent reporting period.
-0.18% of the stock is currently owned by institutional investors and hedge funds.
+A hedge fund recently bought a new stake in Edesa Biotech stock.
+FNY Investment Advisers LLC bought a new stake in Edesa Biotech, Inc. (NASDAQ:EDSA) during the 3rd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The fund bought 120,407 shares of the company’s stock, valued at approximately $971,000.
+FNY Investment Advisers LLC owned approximately 1.28% of Edesa Biotech as of its most recent filing with the Securities and Exchange Commission.
+0.18% of the stock is owned by institutional investors.

 Edesa Biotech, Inc, a clinical-stage biopharmaceutical company, engages in the development and advancement of treatments for dermatological and gastrointestinal indications.
 Its lead product candidate is EB01, a non-steroidal anti-inflammatory molecule to treat chronic allergic contact dermatitis.
 Edesa Biotech, Inc has a collaborative research project with the National Research Council of Canada to develop novel immunotherapies for vitiligo, as well as other indications; and Light Chain Bioscience for the development and commercialization of two Phase 2-ready biologic drug candidates for various therapeutic, prophylactic, and diagnostic applications.